mumei404/books_app/README.md

-This is a management page of my own books.
+This is a management page of my own books based on Rails Tutorial.

 In this page, I can...
     -regist books information.